robertbraeutigam/scan/README.md

-SCAN is defined on top of the Internet Protocol (IP), so off-the-shelf internet networking tools and devices, such as routers, repeaters, cables, WiFi or even VPNs, can be used to build the physical network.
+SCAN is defined on top of the Internet Protocol (IP), so off-the-shelf internet networking tools and devices, such as routers, repeaters, cables, WiFi or even VPNs, can be used to build the "physical" network.
 There is no requirement on the physical network topology, nor on any particular network service to be available, as long as individual devices can communicate with each other.

 All communication is peer-to-peer and end-to-end encrypted with automatically rotating keys.
-This means there is no central component or server, and all communication is secured against third parties even through untrusted infrastructure.
+There is no central component nor server, and all communication is secured against third parties even through untrusted infrastructure.

-All devices have a uniform interface, which mainly consist of these things:
+All devices have a uniform interface, which mainly consist of these categories:

-* The specification of Data they produce
+* Data.
+Specification, generation or consumption of individual data points.
-* The specification of Controls they offer
+* Controls.
+Specification and invocation of controls that may change the device's state.
-* A uniform wiring interface
+* Wiring.
+Dynamic description of the relationships between data and controls.

 SCAN is designed to work in a distributed fashion.
-All devices are potentially data acquisition or control devices or both, with two devices already capable of working together without any dedicated control device or server.
-Introducing more components does not require any central component to exist either.
+All devices are potentially data acquisition or control devices or both, with only two devices already capable of working together without any dedicated control device or server.
+Introducing more components does not require any central component to exist either, although the option is available if needed.

 All data is defined as a time-series.
 That is, each data point has a time when it was produced, and all the related data elements produced at that instant.